MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/bi-create-reports-with-xbrl.md

 6. To import the linkbase, choose the **Import** action.
 7. Choose **Yes** to apply the linkbase to the schema.

-## <a name="see-related-training-at-microsoft-learnlearnmodulesxbrl-reports-dynamics--business-centralindex" />See related training at [Microsoft Learn](/learn/modules/xbrl-reports-dynamics-365-business-central/index).
+## <a name="see-related-training-at-microsoft-learnlearnmodulesxbrl-reports-dynamics-365-business-centralindex" />See related training at [Microsoft Learn](/learn/modules/xbrl-reports-dynamics-365-business-central/index).

 ## <a name="see-also" />See also